Arrhythmias are abnormal beats of the heart. Types of arrhythmias include:

 is surgically implanted in your chest.
 It takes over the job of providing the electrical impulses needed to have a good heart rhythm.

-To help prevent arrhythmias: Treat underlying conditions that might lead to arrhythmias.Avoid substances (eg, caffeine, alcohol, tobacco, and certain medicines) that trigger arrhythmia or make it worse.
+To help reduce your chance of heart arrhythmias: Treat underlying conditions that might lead to arrhythmias.Avoid substances that trigger arrhythmia or make it worse, such as caffeine, alcohol, tobacco, and certain medications.

 Maintain a healthy weight.

 Talk to your doctor about a safe

 Do not smoke.
 If you smoke, find out ways you can

 that is low in saturated fat and rich in whole grains, fruits, and vegetables.

 http://www.texasheartinstitute.org/HIC/Topics/Cond/Arrhythmia.cfm.
 Updated October 2012.
 Accessed November 8, 2012.